 Aurora, CO 80045

 P: (720) 859-4149

 F: (720) 859-4158

-The Board of Directors of Alpha Omega Alpha is pleased to announce the winner of the 2013 Alpha Omega Alpha Honor Medical Society Professionalism Award.
-The award emphasizes AΩA’s commitment to its belief that professionalism is a crucial facet of being a physician, a quality that can be both taught and learned.
-Applications are open to medical schools with active AΩA Chapters or associations.
+The Board of Directors of Alpha Omega Alpha is pleased to announce the winner of the 2014 Edward D. Harris Professionalism Award.
+This award emphasizes AΩA’s commitment to its belief that professionalism is a crucial facet of being a physician, a quality that can be both taught and learned.
+Originally named the AΩA Professionalism Fellowship, the award was renamed in 2010 to honor the late Edward D. Harris, the longtime executive director of the society.
+Applications were open to medical schools with active AΩA chapters or associations.
 Faculty who have demonstrated personal dedication to teaching and research in specific aspects of professionalism that could be transferred directly to medical students or resident physicians were encouraged to apply for these funds.
-The winner of the 2013 Alpha Omega Alpha Honor Medical Society Professionalism Award is:

 The Winner of the 2014 Edward D. Harris Professionalism Award is: